Skiing vs Snowboarding: What's Easier?

 When Can You Off-piste

-Off-piste simply means skiing or snowboarding on untouched snow.
-The snowboarding and skiing techniques are slightly different when off-piste than on-piste.
+Off-piste simply means riding on untouched snow.
+The techniques are slightly different when off-piste than on-piste.
 Regardless of whether you are snowboarding or skiing, enjoying off-piste sports can be dangerous.

 Given the basic nature of snowboarding techniques, you can go off-piste as an intermediate snowboarder.
 But even then, you need to be super confident with your skills.